endlos99/xdt99/doc/MANUAL.md

     ----------------------------------------------------------------------------

-We see that the disk image with the name `WORK` has 2 used and 358 free sectors, has a capacity of 90 KB and is a formatted as one-sided, single density with 40 tracks and 9 sectors per track.
+We see that the disk image with the name `WORK` has 2 used and 358 free sectors, has a capacity of 90 KB and is formatted as one-sided, single density with 40 tracks and 9 sectors per track.
 Note that 2 sectors are always reserved for disk information and the catalog.